Vibrating away chemo pain: simple hand device tested in new study

 Summary

-This small pilot study tests whether using a hand-held vibration device for just 3 minutes each day can safely reduce nerve pain and numbness caused by chemotherapy.
-Sixteen adults who completed chemo at least 60 days ago will try the therapy at home.
-The main goals are to see if people will use it and if it helps improve their quality of life.
+This small pilot study tests whether using a hand-held vibration device for just 3 minutes each day can safely reduce nerve pain and numbness in the hands caused by chemotherapy.
+Sixteen adults who finished chemotherapy at least 60 days ago will try the therapy at home.
+The main goal is to see if the approach is practical and safe, with early signs of symptom improvement.

 Disclaimer Read more